emrahcimrendev/emrahcimren_dev.github.io/_posts/2020-4-10-Multi-Period Inventory Planning with Stochastic Demand Using Python.md

 Milk chocolate is a high volume product with 47,837 average order size.
 Similarly, dark chocolate has an average order size of 27,318.

-The coefficient of variation (CoV) is the ratio of the standard deviation to the mean.
-The higher CoV,
-the greater the level of dispersion around the mean.
-The lower the value of CoV, the more precise the estimate.
 In our case, both products have high CoV (greater than 0.5, 50%) which can affect the forecast quality.